oat-sa/lib-lti1p3-core/doc/quickstart/jwks.md

 $keySet = $keyChainRepository->findByKeySetName('myKeySetName'); //  = [$keyChain1, $keyChain2]
 ```

 **Note**: you can also provide your own [KeyChainRepositoryInterface](../../src/Security/Key/KeyChainRepositoryInterface.php) implementation, to store keys in database by example.

-To extract the JWKS properties, you can use the [JwksExporter](../../src/Security/Jwks/Exporter/JwksExporter.php) as following:
+To extract the JWKS (JSON Web Key Set) properties for you key set name `myKeySetName`, you can use the [JwksExporter](../../src/Security/Jwks/Exporter/JwksExporter.php) as following:

 ```php
 <?php